 Moving to a new home is a big job.
-The further you plan ahead, the smoother it will go.
+The more you plan, the smoother it will go.
 Here is a list of the main tasks and suggested timeframes.
-No two moving jobs are exactly the same, so add or delete steps as needed for your move and family.
+No two moving jobs are the same, so add or delete steps as needed for your move and family.

 8 Weeks Before Your Move